 Federal Reserve says consumer distress is at a 12-year high and credit cards are the canary in the coal mine

-According to the central bank, more than one in 10 Americans (11.1%) paid the bare minimum monthly on their credit-card debt in the fourth quarter of 2024.
+According to the central bank, more than one in 10 Americans paid only the monthly minimum on their credit card debt in the fourth quarter of 2024.
+Paying just the minimum means you shell out more in interest over time.

 Don’t miss

-Another distress signal?
-Credit-card accounts that are three months or more past due, which also hit a record high in the fourth quarter of 2024.
+Worse still, the number of credit card accounts that are 90 days or more past due reached yet another record high in the fourth quarter of 2024.

 Why are so many Americans in credit card debt?